ihp-lab/OpenSense/Documents/Write-New-OpenSense-Components.md

     public override IComponentMetadata GetMetadata() => new MyComponentMetadata();

     protected override object Instantiate(Pipeline pipeline, IServiceProvider serviceProvider) => new MyComponent(pipeline) {
-        Logger = serviceProvider?.GetService(typeof(ILoggerProvider))?.CreateLogger(Name), //if you want a ILogger, then define a field Logger for /psi component.
+        Logger = (serviceProvider?.GetService(typeof(ILoggerProvider)) as ILoggerProvider)?.CreateLogger(Name), //if you want a ILogger, then define a field Logger for /psi component.
     };
 }